kubecost/docs/aws-out-of-cluster.md

 If a resource has a label with the same name as an account-level tag, the resource label value will take precedence; it won't be overriden by the value of the account-level tag.

-Modifications incurred on account-level tags may take several hours to update on Kubecost, however, note that historical data will be modified back 15 days only.
+Modifications incurred on account-level tags may take several hours to update on Kubecost.
+Note that upon such a modification, historical data going back 15 days will be updated to contain the new tag values.

 ## Having issues?